 In cities such as Singapore, various surveys show that between 30 and 50 per cent of employed respondents expect to find new jobs.

-The pandemic seems to have made many reevaluate their career choices.
-Some are disillusioned with the way their companies and leaders are handling the crisis and are looking for jobs in companies that are more aligned with their values.
+The pandemic seems to have made many re-evaluate their career choices.
+Some are disillusioned with the way their companies and leaders are handling the crisis.
+As a result, they are looking for jobs in companies that are more aligned with their values.
 Others are in search of employers that support Work from Home arrangements beyond the pandemic.
 Then there are those for whom this challenging period has resulted in deep reflection, making them realise that they would prefer to do more meaningful and purposeful work instead of slugging it out in the corporate rat race.

 Of course, we mustn’t discount pent-up job switches from last year when most were simply happy to hang on to their current jobs as others in badly-hit sectors were laid off amid shutdowns.